au-research/raido/app-client/doc/openapi-typescript.md

   * I've never really felt the need for IoC on client
     * but it does 600K weekly downloads?

-Probably going to do the ts-fetch library to begin.
-Then try to integrate it manually into react-query to see if that's worth doing (I don't actually have experience withe react-query, so probably better to start simples).
-Maybe once start learning react-query, look at generating with Orval, just to see what's possible.
+We're just using the simple `typescript-fetch` generator to generate code based directly on OpenAPI.
+Then we wrap that in react-query calls because it's convenient (re-query on window focus, solid error and wait logic, etc.

-Given that it's the same as our Java library, it probably doesn't support 3.1 Again, poorly documented 😒
+Maybe in the future, look at generating with Orval, just to see what's possible.

 Very open to finding a better library / way.

 Doco implies it doesn't support unions, but it does seem to work Ok.
-See the various enum types in [metadata-schema-v1.yaml](../../api-svc/idl-raid-v2/src/metadata-schema-v1.yaml), the code generated for both TS and Java is fine.
+See the various enum types in [metadata-block.yaml](../../api-svc/idl-raid-v2/src/metadata-block.yaml), the code generated for both TS and Java is fine.